mlochbaum/BQN/doc/selfcmp.md

         (1=⊒)⊸/ "aaaabcddcc"

-An interesting combination is Occurrence Count applied to the result of Indices (`/`).
+An interesting combination is Occurrence Count applied to the result of [Indices](replicate.md#indices) (`/`).
 The result counts up to each number from the argument in turn; in other symbols, it's `∾↕¨`.
 This version is interesting because it doesn't create any nested arrays, just lists of natural numbers.

         ⊒ / 2‿3‿4

-A more efficient way when the interpreter doesn't optimize `⊒` here is `` /(¯1⊸⊑↕⊸-⊏⟜»)+` ``, but that's clearly quite a bit more complicated.
+A more efficient way when `⊒` doesn't have a fast implementation is `` /(¯1⊸⊑↕⊸-⊏⟜»)+` ``, but that's clearly quite a bit more complicated.

 ### Deduplicate